Marty Scurll Spills The Beans On Whether He’d Sign With WWE

 On the subject of competing at WWE’s massive annual event, he said, “At the same time, I’d be lying if I told you I hadn’t thought about doing my entrance, for example, at a WrestleMania.
 I’m sure that could be a hell of a production and something the fans can really get behind.”

 With all of that said, though, Scurll wants to make sure he does what’s best for his career.

-“It just has to be on the right terms.”
-Scurll said on the matter, “it always has to be what’s best for me.”
+“It just has to be on the right terms,” Scurll said on the matter.
+“It always has to be what’s best for me.”

 When asked about the state of the independent wrestling scene, Scurll was extremely happy with the way things are right now.

 “We’ve got our shirts in every single mall in America now,” he said.

 Signed villain calendars available now at https://t.co/NDR8FEzzN2#villain ☔️ pic.twitter.com/YRPRtBliOB